 By Azaria Podplesky

-This is the Q&A I did with Kate Nash for Seattle Weekly’s music blog, “Reverb.”
-You can also read this post here.
-Note: I added the italicized paragraph at the end myself.
+This is the interview I did with Taylor Madison of Daylight for Seattle Weekly’s music blog, “Reverb.”
+You can also read this Q&A here.

 By Azaria Podplesky